 - On examination – often a firm lump that will exhibit contact bleeding

 - Where is the bleeding coming from? – might seem a silly question, but sometimes it may be coming from the rectum or the urinary system.
-Any doubt can be solved by using a tampon at the time of bleeding to asses to location.
+Bleeding may even be coming from the male sperm.
+Any doubt can be solved by using a condom to rule out haematospermia, and / or a tampon at the time of bleeding to asses to location.

 - Contraception – what is she using?